Cleaning a Bicycle Helmet

 If you have no idea where your instructions are, what then?

-- You can probably contact the manufacturer, using their Web site.
+- You can check the manufacturer's Web site.

 The usual instructions for cleaning a helmet call for washing it in mild soap and water, rinsing thoroughly, and air drying.
 We normally use a few drops of dishwashing liquid in a bucket of water and a sponge.

-Some fastidious riders take their helmet into the shower with them after a ride and wash it there.
+Some fastidious riders take their helmet into the shower with them after every ride and wash it there.

 Bicycle helmet tests for most standards use one wet sample, immersed for at least four hours before the wet test.
 So you know that the helmet can be immersed in water and still perform.
 But do not leave it immersed for long periods of time, since the materials will absorb some water, and that may affect the adhesives used in construction.
 In addition, foam saturated in water usually gives a harder landing on flat surfaces.

 If you are concerned that someone who has worn your helmet may have had head lice, put the helmet in a plastic bag for two weeks until any nits left behind have hatched and died.
-See the cleaning products below or our page on lice for more solutions).
+See the cleaning products below or our page on lice for more solutions.

-- If your helmet has gone sour (a problem usually limited to motorcycle or BMX helmets with full liners), Bennett Engineering makes a product to eliminate helmet odor called Helmet Fresh.
+- Bennett Engineering Helmet Fresh If your helmet has gone sour (a problem usually affecting motorcycle or BMX helmets with full liners), Bennett Engineering makes this product to eliminate helmet odor.
 We have not used it on a sour helmet, but were pleased to find that it has no masking fragrance, just a faintly medicinal or bleach odor.
 Cycle World said "After kneading the clear fluid into the liner, we left it to air dry.
 Once it had dried, the helmet didn't smell like new, or even like cheap perfume.
 In fact, it didn't smell at all."
 Other reviews on the Web support that.
 Motorcycle stores and Web sites have it, including Bell (motorcycle) Helmets and Simpson.
 A four ounce spray bottle runs about $5.

-If you want to keep your helmet clean with a liner, check out the Sanitete disposable liner from France.
+If you want to keep your helmet clean by using a liner, check out the Sanitete disposable liner from France.
 It probably would interfere with normal fitting pads, and it strikes us as a solution in search of a problem, but it might be useful for the louse problem when swapping helmets.
 The cost is just under a US dollar.
 We have less expensive options on our louse page, including surgical caps and painters' caps.